 - 1. Request of the student. - 2.
 Request of the placement agency. - 3.
-Recommendation from Student Standards and Support Committee. - 4.
+Recommendation from Student Retention and Success Committee. - 4.
 Decision of the Field Education Program, including the recommendation of the field liaison in consultation with the Field Education Program Director.
-The following are grounds to remove the student from field: - a.
+The following are grounds to remove the student from field:

+- a.
 Failure to maintain confidentiality about a client as mandated by agency policy and/or the NASW Code of Ethics. - b.
 Failure to abide by the NASW and Arkansas Code of Ethics. - c.
 Failure to follow the policies or procedures of the School of Social Work or the University of Arkansas. - d.
 An attempt or threat to harm oneself. - e.
 An attempt or threat to harm someone else. - f.
 Repeated tardiness at the agency and/or tardiness without notification. - g.
 Repeated absences from the agency and/or absence without notification. - h.
 Repeated change in scheduled field hours without prior approval. - i.
 Refusal to accept supervisory direction from field instructor, task supervisor, or agency staff. - j.
 Inappropriate behavior in connection with the field placement. - k.
 Student's lack of progress in correcting issues or concerns identified in field instructor or field liaison documentation.

-Students who are at risk of being removed from field for any reason may be referred to the Student Standards and Support Committee to make recommendations to the student and Field Education Program regarding the student's status.
+Students who are removed from field for any of the reasons listed above, may be referred to the Student Retention and Success Committee to make recommendations to the student and Field Education Program regarding the student's status.

-The final decision regarding removal from field may be made by the Field Education Program Director, the agency, Student Standards and Support, Associate Director of the School of Social Work, or the Director of the School of Social Work.
-The student may appeal the decision following the guidelines in the UA SSW Graduate Student Handbook.
+The final decision regarding removal from field may be made by the Field Education Program Director, the agency, or Student Retention and Success.
+The student may appeal the decision following the guidelines in the UA SCSW Student Handbook.